szczyglis-dev/py-gpt/README.md

 - `Simple agent` - a single agent.
 - `Evolve` - in each generation (cycle), the best response from a given parent agent is selected; in the next generation, the cycle repeats.
 - `B2B` - bot-to-bot communication, involving two bots interacting with each other while keeping a human in the loop.
+- `Supervisor + Worker` - one agent (supervisor) acts as a bridge between the user and the second agent (worker).
+The user provides a query to the supervisor, who then sends instructions to the worker until the task is completed by the worker.

 More types will be available in the future.